Israel Davidson

-Israel Davidson (May 27, 1870,Jonava, Lithuania – 1939, Great Neck, New York) was an American writer and publisher of Lithuanian Jewish heritage.
+Israel Davidson (May 27, 1870 – 1939) was an American writer and publisher.
+He was of Lithuanian Jewish heritage.
 He has been recognized as one of the leading American Hebrew writers in his era.
 His magnum opus was the four volume Otsar ha-shirah veha-piyut = Thesaurus of Mediaeval Hebrew Poetry (NY, 1924–1933).

-Davidson studied in yeshivas in Jonava, Volozhin, and Slobodka.
-In 1898, he immigrated to New York, worked at a few occupations before earning a Ph.D. from Columbia University.
+Davidson was born in Jonava, Lithuania.
+He studied in yeshivas in Jonava, Volozhin, and Slobodka.
+In 1898, he immigrated to New York, worked a few occupations before earning a Ph.D. from Columbia University.
+He died in Great Neck, New York in 1939.